Work: Plia

 Description

-“It was a triumph at that 1970 Salone del Mobile: they came to the Castelli stand and left with Plias under their arms… we had to chain them up!”
-Giancarlo Piretti.
+“It was an absolute triumph at the 1970 Salone del Mobile.
+People came to the Castelli stand and left with Plias tucked under their arms… we literally had to chain them up!” — Giancarlo Piretti